King Edward VI High School for Girls: History

-KEHS was founded in 1883 and occupied part of the 1838 New Street boys' school (Charles Barry, architect).
+KEHS was founded in 1883 with Edith Creak, who was one of the first women admitted to a degree in London University, as the founding head.
+The school occupied part of the 1838 New Street boys' school (Charles Barry, architect).
 In 1887, when the adjacent Hen & Chickens Hotel was known to be closing the governors considered acquiring it.
 In 1888, KEHS moved to the recently vacated, and almost brand new (1885), Liberal Club in Congreve Street (a site now covered by the lending section of the Birmingham Central Library) under a short lease.
-Meanwhile, plans for a new school on the Hen and Chickens site were being drawn up by the foundation's architect,J. A. Chatwin.
+Meanwhile, plans for a new school on the Hen and Chickens site were being drawn up by the foundation's architect, J. A. Chatwin.
 In 1892, land behind the hotel was bought with the intention of building the girls' school off the main road.
 The New Street school opened in 1896.
 It moved, along with the boys' school, to its present location opposite the University in 1940 to new buildings designed by Holland W. Hobbiss.
 At this time a new, green uniform was introduced.
 The New Street site was bought by the Prudential Assurance Company and leased for the Odeon cinema.

 Over one of the entrances is the motto Trouthe Schal Delyvere from a poem Truth by Geoffrey Chaucer.

 Ethos of the school

-The school has consistently been ranked top of the national league tables for both A level and GCSE which has resulted in the school receiving accolades from The Times.

-There are places for approximately 560 girls, 80 in a year (four forms) with entrance exams taking place in late January.
-Students are offered a wide range of extra-curricular opportunities.
-The school also places emphasis on community service, and each year forms elect a charity to support, then host cake sells, car washes, etc., to raise money for the chosen charity.
+KEHS hosts approximately 560 girls, 80 per year (four forms) with entrance exams taking place in late January.
+Students engage in various extra-curricular activities and community service.
+Each year, forms elect a charity to support and later raise funds through such activities as cake sell hosting, car washing and the like.

 Unlike state secondary schools and in common with many independent schools, KEHS does not use modern year group names, e.g. Year 11, Year 12, etc.

 The table below attempts to clarify the names of forms used for the different years: